Sudden Infant Death Syndrome

 What is SIDS?

-Sudden Infant Death Syndrome (SIDS) is the sudden and unexplained death of a baby younger than 1-year-old.
+Sudden Infant Death Syndrome (SIDS) is the sudden and unexplained death of a child younger than 1 year old.
 Most cases occur when the infant is supposed to be sleeping, which is why the phrase “crib death” is also used.

 SIDS is the leading cause of death among infants 1 month to 1 year of age.
 Most SIDS deaths occur between 1 and 4 months of age.
-According to the CDC, there are about 3,400 cases of SIDS per year in the United States.
+There are about 3,400 cases of SIDS and sleep-related suffocation events per year in the United States.
 SIDS is diagnosed after all other possible causes are ruled out.

 Sudden infant death syndrome (SIDS) is the leading cause of death in infants between 1 month and 1 year of age.